Justin Timberlake arrested on Long Island on DUI-related charges

 There was no immediate comment from Timberlake's representatives.

+Sag Harbor is located about 100 miles from New York City and is part of the Hamptons.

-Timberlake, 43, is set to go on his global "Forget Tomorrow" tour in support of his sixth album "Everything I Thought It Was" in June.
+Timberlake, 43, is on his global "Forget Tomorrow" tour in support of his sixth album "Everything I Thought It Was."
+He has upcoming shows in Chicago, New York City, Boston and Baltimore, among other locations in the U.S., before taking the tour international.

 Check back soon for more on this developing story.